BollinsureBusinessWorkers' Comp

 Job Displacement Voucher

-If the employee cannot return to their previous job due to permanent injury, they receive a training/retraining voucher — up to $6,000 in California.
+If the employee cannot return to their previous job due to permanent injury, they receive a training/retraining voucher — often up to $6,000 in California when eligibility applies.

 Available when the employer cannot offer modified or alternative work.